 What is the background of summer camp staff?

-Our summer camps are staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
+Our summer camp is staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
 Low staff-to-camper ratios ensure all campers have a safe, fun and educational camp experience.
-Our summer camp staff is first-aid, CPR and EpiPen trained.
+Summer camp staff is first-aid, CPR and EpiPen trained.

 What if our family plans change for the summer?
 Are there refunds if we need to cancel or change the number of sessions attending?